awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 **Note**
 If this parameter group is used by a db\.r4 DB instance class or db\.r5 DB instance class with at least 100 GiB of memory, the `FALSE` setting for `use_large_pages` is overridden and set to `ONLY`\.
 In this case, a customer notification regarding the override is sent\.

 After HugePages are active on your DB instance, you can view HugePages information by enabling enhanced monitoring\.
-For more information, see [Enhanced Monitoring](USER_Monitoring.OS.md)\.
+For more information, see [Using Enhanced Monitoring](USER_Monitoring.OS.md)\.

 ## Using utl\_http, utl\_tcp, and utl\_smtp with an Oracle DB instance<a name="Oracle.Concepts.ONA"></a>